goodylili/goodylili.github.io/content/posts/suilend.md

 The following product from the Suilend team was SpringSui: an LST standard similar to Sanctum on Solana with the LST depegging solved based on [SIPs (Sui Improvement proposals) 31](https://forums.sui.io/t/sip-31-fungible-stakedsui-objects/45661).

 SpringSui allows anyone to create LSTs that are fully fungible and backed by staked Sui coins.
-Users can easily unstack the LSTs, which are interoperable within Sui’s DeFi ecosystem.
+Users can easily unstake the LSTs, which are interoperable within Sui’s DeFi ecosystem.